 William Green was born on 14 September 1799 in Norwich, Norfolk, and was baptised two days later at St Paul’s Church.
 His parents were Edward Green and Mary Bustom or Bustard (see below), the spelling of her surname varying with the record.
 William married Willoughby Staff on 15 July 1822 at St James with Pockthorpe Church in Norwich.

-Willoughby’s birth is a mystery.
+Willoughby’s birth date is a mystery.
 Census records suggest it was Hickling in Norfolk, on the broads.
 She would’ve been born in about 1803 assuming she was being truthful about her age and it’s most likely that her parents were John and Susanna Staff (nee Saunders), but proof has been hard to find.
+They baptised several other children in the parish around this time and there are few other candidates.
 Read more about Willoughby’s life.

 After their marriage, William and Willoughby moved to Great Yarmouth and it was there that they had children.
-The 1841 census shows William as a beachman, a job that could be dangerous and potentially lucrative, and living with his family on North Quay.
+The 1841 census showed William as a beachman, a job that could be dangerous and potentially lucrative, living with his family on North Quay.

 Beachmen were a familiar sight on the coast of East Anglia, often organised into companies that saved people from ships in distress.
 They made money from salvage and often lived by the beach so they could react speedily to events.
 Watchtowers dotted the coast, from where the beachmen looked out for struggling vessels, rowing out in longboats in often rough seas to rescue people and goods.
 At other times they earned a living ferrying fish to the shore from trawlers anchored in the Yarmouth Roads.
 The need for beachmen declined with the advent of modern vessels powered by steam, better lighthouses and improved navigation aids.
 In Yarmouth the building of an improved harbour meant vessels could transfer their cargo directly ashore, resulting in even less work.
 Their rescue duties were ultimately taken over by the RNLI.
 Quite a few of my Norfolk ancestors worked as beachmen and some lost their lives as a result.

 By 1851 William was working as a fish curer, living among the Yarmouth Row Houses in Row 112.
-Quite what happened to him is a mystery but unless his wife was lying he must’ve died before the 1861 census because by then Willoughby was describing herself as a widow.
-I’ve found no death or burial records for him in the Yarmouth area but quite a few men of the name did die in the county in the 1850s and it’s possible he was one of them.
+Quite what happened to him is a mystery but unless his wife was lying he must’ve died before the 1861 census because by then Willoughby was describing herself as a widow and living in Bermondsey, not far from the River Thames in London.
+I’ve found no death or burial records for William in the Yarmouth area but quite a few men of the name did die in the county in the 1850s and it’s possible he was one of them.
 Quite a few people online have William living on until 1864 but this does not fit with his wife’s description of herself in 1861.

 William and Willoughby had at least nine children:

-• Edward Green (1824-1876), my 3rd great-grand uncle.
-Edward was another fish curer in the family, who married and settled in East London.
+- Edward Green (1824-1876), my 3rd great-grand uncle.
+Edward was another fish curer in the family, who married and settled in the east end of London.

-• Robert Green (1826-????), my 3rd great-grand uncle.
+- Robert Green (1826-????), my 3rd great-grand uncle.
 Robert was born in Great Yarmouth in 1826 and baptised in St Nicholas’s Church on 19 December.
 I’ve not found him in the 1841 census but by 1851 he was living with his older brother William and his family in Camberwell, South London, listed as a basket maker and fish curer.
-Ten years later he was living in St James’s Place, Bermondsey, South East London, with his widowed mother Willoughby and sisters Eliza and Susannah and was a fish salesman.
+Ten years later he was living in St James’s Place, Bermondsey, Surrey, with his widowed mother Willoughby and sisters Eliza and Susannah and was a fish salesman.
 A few years later Willoughby and Susanna emigrated to Utah in the USA but Robert’s trail goes cold.
-I’ve yet to find a death, travel or marriage record for him.
+I’ve yet to find a marriage, death or travel record for him.

-• Sarah Ann Green (1829-1902), my 3rd great-grand aunt.
-Born in Great Yarmouth, Sarah married a fish curer and fisherman.
+- Sarah Ann Green (1829-1902), my 3rd great-grand aunt.
+Born in Great Yarmouth, Sarah married a fish curer and fisherman and was the victim of domestic violence.

-• Eliza Green (1834-????), my 3rd great-grand aunt.
+- Eliza Green (1834-????), my 3rd great-grand aunt.
 Eliza was baptised on 3 February 1834 at St Nicholas’s Church in Great Yarmouth.
-By 1861 she was living with her widowed mother Willoughby, her brother Robert and sister Susannah in St James’s Place, Bermondsey, London.
-Willoughby and Susannah later emigrated to Utah in the USA and some sources suggest Eliza followed but I’m yet to be convinced.
-However, I’ve not been able to find any other records that match her.
+By 1861 she was living with her widowed mother Willoughby, her brother Robert and sister Susannah in St James’s Place, Bermondsey, London, while working as a dressmaker.
+Willoughby and Susannah later emigrated to Utah in the USA and some sources suggest Eliza followed and married a William Cowee Croff or Groff, dying in 1876, but I’ve yet to see actual evidence that they were the same woman.
+I’ve not been able to find any other records in the UK that match her.

-• Harriet Green (1836-????), my 3rd great-grand aunt.
-Harriet was baptised on 14 November 1836 at St Nicholas’s Church in Great Yarmouth and is recorded as living with her parents in the 1841 and 1851 censuses.
+- Harriet Green (1836-????), my 3rd great-grand aunt.
+Harriet was baptised on 14 November 1836 at St Nicholas’s Church in Great Yarmouth and was recorded living with her parents in the 1841 and 1851 censuses.
 However, her trail then goes cold.
-There are several women of this name who married in Norfolk who are potential candidates, but none of the surviving records have enough proof.
+There are several women of this name who married in Norfolk but there is no proof that they were my ancestor.

-• Mary Hannah Green (1838-????), my 3rd great-grand aunt.
-Born on 20 October 1838 and baptised on 5 November at St Nicholas’s Church, she crops up in the 1841 census but not the 1851 version so she may be the Mary Anna Green who was buried in the town on 17 July 1845.
+- Mary Hannah Green (1838-1845), my 3rd great-grand aunt.
+Born on 20 October 1838 and baptised on 5 November at St Nicholas’s Church, she cropped up in the 1841 census but not the 1851 version so she must be the Mary Anna Green who was buried in the town on 17 July 1845.

 Edward Green (c1760-1843) and Mary Bustard (c1760-1838).